Pillowy Sourdough Beignets Recipe

 What flour is best for making sourdough beignets?

-Can I use sourdough discard instead of active starter?
+Can I use sourdough discard to make sourdough beignets?

 Storage

-sourdough beignet with a bite against other beignets in the background.
+sourdough beignet with a bite against other beignets in the background

-sourdough beignet with a bite
+golden fried sourdough beignet with a bite taken out.

 Prep Time 25 minutes